 Food sources with high protein bioavailability include animal sources like wild-caught fish, fresh eggs, chicken, and grass-fed beef.
 You may also get protein from plant sources such as nuts, seeds, legumes, beans, spirulina, tempeh, among others.

-Healthline recommends daily intake of carbohydrates ranges from 45% to 65% of the calorie intake.
-Deficiency in carbohydrates can leads to nausea, fatigue, and overall weakness.
+Experts' recommended daily intake of carbohydrates ranges from 45% to 65% of the calorie intake.
+Deficiency in carbohydrates can lead to nausea, fatigue, and overall weakness.
 Some of the best carbohydrates sources are whole grain rice, whole wheat bread, and root crops like sweet potato.

 Our bodies prefer carbohydrates as the primary source of energy.
 Healthy carbohydrate sources are nutrient-dense.
 They contain vitamins, minerals, antioxidants, plant enzymes, and fiber (soluble & insoluble for promoting better digestion and gastrointestinal motility).

 Choose among fruits, vegetables, beans, legumes, and whole grains (ex. black rice, adlai, quinoa).
 Try to combine these healthy carbohydrates with good fats (ex. extra virgin olive oil, virgin coconut oil avocado, nuts) and protein sources to keep your blood sugar stable.

 The sodium level determines how much salt a snack contains.
 The World Health Organization recommends up to 5 grams of salt intake per day.
 Consuming salt in moderation can increase nerve, brain, and muscle functions.
 For example, you can enjoy vegetable chips with sea salt or Himalayan pink salt.